 The PDS4 SR is divided into parts.
 The first, Sections 1-7, contains detailed information on the structural aspects of a PDS4 archive: the format of data, labels, and their assembly into 'packages' for submission and transfer.
 The second, Section 8, is more focused on the nature of what is stored in PDS4 archives - such as adequacy of calibration and documentation.
 The third, Section 9, documents additional constraints which do not fit easily into the previous two sections.
-They are usually implemented through Schematron files.
 The fourth, Section 10, provides a link to PDS policy statements with which this and other documents must comply.